StutteringEmo/wine-quality-heroku/README.md

 ## Wine Quality Prediction App

-This project is a Machine Learning model deployment using Flask + Docker + Heroku.
-It predicts wine quality based on physicochemical properties.
+In addition to the raw API, the project also provides a simple HTML form for manual input.
+This allows you to test the model without needing external tools.

 ### Features
-- Flask API for predictions (/predict)
-- Simple web form UI for manual input
+- Web form for entering wine properties
-- Dockerized for portability
+- Displays prediction and rounded score
-- Deployed on Heroku
+- Runs on the same Flask app

 ### Example Input (Web Form)